UPDATED 8/18/2021, Original Post: June 20, 2019

-Despite the toughest round of Texas Domestic Violence reform yet, the courts understand the nature of these cases is usually complex.
+Despite the toughest round of Texas Domestic Violence reform yet in the Texas Legislature, the criminal courts understand the nature of these cases is usually complex.
 Judges maintain wide discretion when evaluating domestic violence charges, and often consider the impact their decisions can have upon the entire family unit.

 An experienced Fort Worth domestic violence defense attorney can review your case, provide a clear understanding of your options, and develop a sound defense against the charges you face.
 In today’s post, we’re going to share some of the most common approaches we take when helping our clients fight back.